-- Individuals with type 1 diabetes without clinically significant chronic diabetes complications can undertake any kind of physical activity, including those of maximum intensity.
-[E] - Aerobic efforts carried out until shortness of breath are safe and can be recommended to all people with diabetes without contraindications.
-[B] - People with type 2 diabetes are advised to add resistance exercise elements to aerobic exercises.
-[B] - · Severe hypoglycemia is a contraindication for undertaking physical activity for 24 hours.
-[E] - · Post-exercise hypoglycemia can occur up to 24 hours after the end of physical activity.
-[B] - Proliferative retinopathy is a contraindication to undertaking physical activity until stabilization of the retinal image is achieved.
-[E] - · Hyperglycemia > 250 mg/dl without confirmed ketonemia and/or ketonuria is not a contraindication to undertaking physical activity, provided the patient feels well and knows the cause of the hyperglycemia.
-[E] - The rules for undertaking effort in competitive sports and during competitions differ significantly from amateur sports and require individually developed solutions.
-[E]
+CHAPTER HIGHLIGHTS • Individuals with type 1 diabetes without clinically significant chronic diabetes complications can undertake any kind of physical activity, including those of maximum intensity.
+[C] • Aerobic efforts carried out until shortness of breath is safe and can be recommended to all people with diabetes without contraindications.
+[B] • People with type 2 diabetes are advised to add resistance exercise elements to aerobic exercises.
+[B] • Severe hypoglycaemia is a contraindication for undertaking physical activity for 24 hours.
+[E] • Post-exercise hypoglycaemia can occur up to 24 hours after the end of physical activity.
+[B] • Proliferative retinopathy is a contraindication to undertaking physical activity until stabilization of the retinal image is achieved.
+[E] • Hyperglycaemia > 250 mg/dl without confirmed ketonemia and/or ketonuria is not a contraindication to undertaking physical activity, provided the patient feels well and knows the cause of the hyperglycaemia.
+[E] • The rules for undertaking effort in competitive sports and during competitions differ significantly from amateur sports